 - Automatically — You can set up selection conditions to automatically include products that meet certain criteria.

-A payment gateway allows you to take payment from your customers via your website.
+A payment gateway (Settings -> Payments) allows you to take payment from your customers via your website.
 The price and commission rate is important, but it’s also important to see what features they offer.
 Not all payment gateways are created equal.

 You need to look at the following when choosing the right payment gateway for you.

 - Transaction Fees

 When you make a payment, some gateways will keep a small percentage or flat fee (or sometimes both) for letting you use their service.
 Compare these based on what your anticipated sales are.

 - Card Types

-You need to know what types of card are accepted by your chosen Payment Gateway.
+You need to know what types of cards are accepted by your chosen Payment Gateway.
 All accept VISA and Mastercard, while most accept American Express.
 Paypal is also becoming more popular for online payments.

 - Offsite Checkout

 Some gateways will take the payment on their own servers via their own form.
 This means that the customer is taken away from your checkout and they pay on the form provided by your payment gateway.
 They are then redirected to your confirmation page once the customer successfully pays.
 This allows you to have a bit more control over the checkout process.

 Payment gateway transaction fees are added on top of Shopify’s own transaction fees.
-As of November stores based in the US and UK can use Shopify Payments.
+Stores based in the US and UK can use Shopify Payments.
 Depending upon your Shopify plan, you can save on these extra costs.
-Depending on your plan you will receive these highly appealing rates.
+Depending on your plan, you will receive these highly appealing rates.